drfleming0227/Redfish-Tools/doc-generator/README-supplementary-files.md

 **Sample boilerplate intro file:** <a href="sample_inputs/standard_html/intro.md"><code>intro.md</code></a>

 The boilerplate intro file is a Markdown or HTML file that contains supplementary content to include in the output before the generated documentation.

 Can include an <code>[add_toc]</code> directive that specifies location for the table of contents.

 ## Boilerplate postscript file

 **Sample boilerplate postscript file:** <a href="sample_inputs/standard_html/postscript.md"><code>postscript.md</code></a>

 The boilerplate postscript file is a Markdown or HTML file that contains supplementary content to include in the output after the generated documentation.

+Can include an <code>[add_toc]</code> directive that specifies location for the table of contents.